ReachAayush/quirk/README.md

 quirk
 =====

-A project for some things that will be created this coming weekend
+A repo for some things that will be created this coming weekend